 Hello, my name is Sarah.

 South African-born and raised, I’m a London-based writer-yogini-activist journeying to seek the right questions, learning, sharing & keeping perceptions fresh.
-A recent 200hr YTT ELSY graduate, I’m a forever-student in the Art of Yoga, training under the Krishnamacharya Mysore lineage (Parampara).
+A recent 200hr YTT ELSY graduate (2020), and currently continuing training, I’m a forever-student in the Art of Yoga training under the Krishnamacharya Mysore lineage (Parampara).

 Breezy days and tanned feet make me smile.
 Things which make me happy are camp fire ghost stories, sticking stickers, doodling, open minds and the world at large.